largecats/pyspark-sql-formatter/README.md

                         Paths to files to format.
   -i, --in-place        Format the files in place.
   --query-names QUERY_NAMES [QUERY_NAMES ...]
-                        Strings contained by variable names of queries to format.
+                        String variables with names containing these strings will be formatted.
 Default to 'query'.
   --python-style PYTHON_STYLE
                         Style for Python formatting, interface to https://github.com/google/yapf.
   --sparksql-config SPARKSQL_CONFIG
-                        Configurations for the query language, interface to https://github.com/largecats/sparksql-formatter.
+                        Configurations for SparkSQL formatting, interface to https://github.com/largecats/sparksql-formatter.
 ```
 E.g.,
 ```